Monday, March 2, 2026

 So I made a decision.
 Tonight was the night.
 “Everyone in the kitchen.”

-Truth be told, seven in a kitchen is a lot.
+Truth be told, despite moments of laughter, seven in a kitchen is a lot.
 It was crowded.
-Someone was in someone else’s way.
+There was someone in someone else’s way.
 And it heightened my anxiety.
-That material, instinctive pull to protect them — to smooth the edges, prevent mistakes, take over.
+That material, instinctive pull to protect them, to smooth the edges, prevent mistakes, take over.

 The chopping took its time.